bradybhalla/sublime-text-config/README.md

 # sublime-text-config

 ## Setup instructions
-1) Move the contents of this repository into the `User` folder.
+1) Move the contents of this repository to the `User` folder.
 On macOS, this is probably located at `~/Library/Application\ Support/Sublime\ Text/Packages/User`.
 2) Open the command palette (`Cmd + Shift + P`) and type `Install Package Control` if Package Control is not already installed.
 3) Restart Sublime Text.